sunnivin/lesson-modular-type-along/_episodes/03-distributed.md

 ---

 ## Modular type along exercise with GitHub
 In this exercise you will incremently improve a python script for plotting together.
+It is a type-along/demo where we discuss and experience aspects of (un)modular code development.
+We will focus on the “why”, not on the “how”.

 ### Data
 The file temperatures.csv contains hourly air temperature measurements for the time range November 1, 2019 12:00 AM - November 30, 2019 11:59 PM for the observation station “Vantaa Helsinki-Vantaan lentoasema”.